Become the next acclaimed Tupelo Press author!

 Submission period: June 1 – June 30

-The First Annual Tupelo Broadside Prize is an open poetry competition.
+The Second Annual Tupelo Broadside Prize is an open poetry competition.
 The editors of Tupelo Press and Tupelo Quarterly will choose three winners who will each receive $350 in addition to broadside publication by Tupelo Press, 20 copies of the winning broadside, and publication in Tupelo Quarterly.
 Read the complete guidelines here.

 Submission period: January 1 – April 30

 The annual Tupelo Press Berkshire Prize Award for a First or Second Book of Poetry is an open competition for a poetry manuscript with a $3,000 prize.
 Prior winners include Kristina Jipson, Daniel Khalastchi, Megan Snyder-Camp.
 Read the complete guidelines here.
 See last year’s winner.